xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-07-the-amazing-health-benefits-of-oats.md

 </p>
 <br>
 <p class="show-intro">
-for a grain, oats are also a good source of plant-based protein. this makes them particularly beneficial to vegans (me!!) or vegetarians, while still being useful for anyone seeking a balanced diet.
+for a grain, oats are also a good source of plant-based protein. this makes them particularly beneficial to vegans (me!!) or vegetarians.
 </p>
 <br>
 <p class="show-intro">